-One change is sought in Chapter 182, Utilities Code, in H.B.
-2664.
-The 86th Legislature, Regular Session, amended Chapter 182, Utilities Code, to forbid the sharing of individual customer electric data by the municipally owned utility serving them unless the individual customer requests disclosure of his or her information.
+One change is sought in Chapter 182, Utilities Code, in S.B.
+1171.
+In the 86th Regular Session (2019), Chapter 182 of the Utilities Code was amended to forbid the sharing of individual customer electric data by the municipally owned utility serving them unless the individual customer requests disclosure of his or her information.
 In statute it lists six types of entities that are exempt and are allowed to receive personal customer electric data from a municipally owned electric utility.
-Because it was not envisioned at the time that a municipally owned utility might be opting into retail competitive choice, state officials and employees are included exemptions while ERCOT was not expressly a listed exemption.
+Because it was not envisioned at the time that a municipally owned utility might be opting-into retail competitive choice, state officials and employees are included exemptions while ERCOT was not expressly a listed exemption.

-H.B.
-2664 amends current law relating to the disclosure of customer information by government-operated utilities.
+As proposed, S.B.
+1171 amends current law relating to the disclosure of customer information by government-operated utilities.